 - Do I ever defend my faith, prudently and charitably, when someone says something contrary to what I know is to be believed?

 - Have I helped someone overcome a difficulty against the faith?

-I try to combine every fully deliberate action with at least a momentary prayer
+- Do I try to combine every fully deliberate action with at least a momentary prayer for divine help?

 - How often today have I complained, even internally?